What is a cash flow statement?

 Calculating a cash flow statement

-Finance teams calculate and prepare statements of cash flows by making the necessary adjustments to net income by either adding or deducting the differences in revenue, credit transactions, and cash expenses (which appear on the balance sheet and income statement) that are the results of the transactions that occurred during a specific period.
+Accountants calculate and prepare statements of cash flows by making the necessary adjustments to net income by either adding or deducting the differences in revenue, credit transactions, and cash expenses (which appear on the balance sheet and income statement) resulting from transactions that occurred during a specific period.

 They make these adjustments as non-cash items fall into net income (income statement) and under the total assets and liabilities (balance sheet).
-Since most of the transactions do not involve actual cash, finance teams re-evaluate most of the items when preparing the cash flow statement from operations.
+Since most of the transactions do not involve actual cash, accountants re-evaluate most of the items when preparing the cash flow statement from operations.

 Two methods for calculating cash flow: direct and indirect

 There are two methods you can use to calculate cash flow – the direct method and the indirect method:

 Using the direct method, you add up various types of receipts and cash payments, which also includes cash paid in salaries and cash receipts you have received from customers.
 You calculate these figures using the beginning as well as the ending balances from various business accounts apart from observing the net increase, as well as a decrease in these accounts.
 With this method, accounts receivable and accounts payable are not considered when calculating cash flow.